THE NUSSELT-REYNOLDS PRIZE

 NUSSELT (1882 ·1957)

 Nusselt was an engineer who combined mathematical prowess with well conceived and executed experiments.
 His habilitation thesis, obtained two years after his doctoral degree, clearly demonstrated on the basis of experimental evidence that the heat transfer coefficient for the flow of gases through a pipe depended on fluid properties and fluid velocity, confirming the original postulation of Sir Isaac Newton.
-Nusselt continued with this problem and eventually reached satisfactory theoretical formulation for laminar flow.
+Nusselt continued to work on this problem and eventually reached satisfactory theoretical formulation for laminar flow.

 The foundations for the science of heat transfer can be traced to his 1915 paper on The Fundamental Law of Heat Transfer.
 This paper deals with the similarity of heat transfer phenomena, and demonstrated that from specific heat transfer cases, insight and extensions to related cases can be realized.
-For this contribution, he is forever remembered by the non dimensional Nusselt number: Nu =h l / k.
+For this contribution, he is forever remembered by the Nusselt number: Nu =h l / k.

 Although primarily interested in heat transfer, he also applied his considerable talents to combustion and mass transfer problems, the fruit of which have found their way into the category of “seminal“ contributions to their respective fields.
 For example, his analysis of laminar film condensation in 1916.